tearflake/symbolverse/docs/symbolverse.md

 ## 3. practical examples

-We assembled a number of practical examples covering programming examples (boolean operations, binary number arithmetic and comparison, operations on lists) and more abstract examples (SKI calculus, lambda calculus, sequent calculus).
+We assembled a number of practical examples covering programming examples (boolean operations, binary number arithmetic and comparison, operations on lists) and more abstract examples (SKI calculus with some frameworks that compile to SKI calculus).
 These examples are covered in source code files in `path-to-sybolverse/examples/` directory.
 All the examples are paired with their example input, and can also be examined from command line using *Symbolverse* executable.

 ## 4. conclusion